NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 #### Package splits

-If a package is deprecated in favor of multiple new packages, its popularity can be transferred to up to 5 packages.
+A deprecated package's popularity can be transferred to up to 5 packages.
+This is useful if a package is deprecated of multiple new packages.
 For example, let's say I have 3 packages:

 * My deprecated legacy package, `Contoso.Legacy`
 * My first new package, `Contoso.Web`